Mathrys83/Adventure.Land/README.md

 ## To do's

-- At the moment, I do not have all skills unlocked.
-Therefor, I have not written code for them yet.
-- A ton of other things I don't even know about yet is also not done yet. :)
+- A ton of things I don't even know about yet...
+It's a learning experience! :)

 ## Recap